menacedjava/chatApp-java/README.md

 <h1>🏗️Project Structure </h1>
 <p> ↕ Server.java - Listens for incoming client connections and relays messages to all connected clients. <br> • Client.java - Connects to the server, sends messages, and listens for incoming messages from the server. </p>
 <h1>🚀 How it works </h1>
 <p> 1.
 Server starts and listens on a defined port. <br> 2.
 Clients connect to the server using the same port and IP-address. <br> 3.
 Each client runs in its own thread to allow for simultaneous message sendin' and receivin'. <br> 4.
-Messages sent from one client and broadcast to all other clients via the serv
+Messages sent from one client and broadcast to all other clients via the serve
 </p>